 Mirrorless cameras have gone from strength to strength in recent times, with electronic viewfinders good enough to rival traditional optical ones.
 The X-T2's already decent 0.5in OLED finder remains the same size (magnification) in the X-T3, but the new camera ups the resolution by over 50 per cent.
-It appears to be the same finder as found in the new Canon EOS R.
+It's the same finder as found in the Canon EOS R.

-Regarding the rear screen, both cameras offe a tri-adjustable fit, meaning the LCD panel can be pulled out for waist-level or overhead work in either portrait or landscape orientation.
+Regarding the rear screen, both cameras offer a tri-adjustable fit, meaning the LCD panel can be pulled out for waist-level or overhead work in either portrait or landscape orientation.
 Most competitors can't handle this vertical orientation.
-However, we find this method of control a little fiddly to use, which is a setback.
+However, we found this method of control a little fiddly to use, which is a setback.
 The X-T3, like the X-H1, adds touchscreen - which was lacking from the X-T2.

 Fuji X-T3 vs X-T2: Image Quality, Speed, Video